rhinopotamus/rhinopotamus.github.io/_posts/2024-05-09-approximating-pi-pt-2.md

 ### The alternating series error bound

-Happily, this is still an alternating series, so we can still use the alternating series error bound $\lvert S - S_n\rvert < a_{n+1}$ to easily find reasonably tight[^2] bounds on the truncation error.
+Happily, this is still an alternating series, so we can still use the alternating series error bound to easily find reasonably tight[^2] bounds on the truncation error.
 In this case, we find that:

 $$|\pi - S_n| < \dfrac{2\sqrt{3}}{3^{n+1}\cdot(2n+3)}$$